philipxray/credit_risk/README4.md

 <img width="590" height="451" alt="image" src="https://github.com/user-attachments/assets/925b2ede-b088-4160-8c5f-fbea3d717279" />

+When segmenting by utilization levels:

+* Accounts above ~60% utilization exhibit materially higher default rates.

+* Low utilization accounts show comparatively low default rates.

+Risk is not evenly distributed across the portfolio, it clusters in identifiable behavioral segments.
 Default rates increased as utilization rose, particularly above the 60% threshold.
 Customers in high utilization tiers exhibited meaningfully elevated default rates relative to lower-utilization segments.
 When high utilization coincided with repeated delinquency, default risk was significantly amplified.
+Utilization thresholds can be used to segment monitoring intensity and proactive engagement strategies.

 This indicates that credit reliance and repayment deterioration interact to compound risk.
 ****